Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: METHODS

-The force estimation neural networks used either state-only (S), vision-only (V), or vision and state (VS) inputs with parameters fit from a dataset of teleoperated manipulations on artificial tissue performed with no force feedback to the human operator as described in \cite{ChuaNeuralForce}.
-The S network was a fully connected network with 6 layers of sizes 500, 1000$\times$3, 500, and 50, respectively.
-The V network was a ResNet50 \cite{he2016resnet} architecture, while the VS network compressed the encoded output of a ResNet50 network to a 30-dimensional vector and concatenated it with the robot state input before passing it through three fully connected layers of size 84, 180, and 50, respectively.
+The force estimation neural networks used either state-only (S), vision-only (V), or vision and state (VS) inputs as described in \cite{ChuaNeuralForce}.
 In all networks, the final output was a force estimate in the three Cartesian dimensions.
 Vision inputs were RGB monocular images of size 224$\times$224$\times$3, while state inputs were 54-dimensional vectors composed of robot joint positions, velocities, and torques, and Cartesian position, velocity, and force.
-All image inputs were normalized by the ImageNet \cite{deng2009imagenet} mean and standard deviation, while the state inputs were normalized by the mean and standard deviation of the training data set.
+All image inputs were normalized by the ImageNet \cite{deng2009imagenet} mean and standard deviation.

+The S network was a fully connected network with 6 layers of sizes 500, 1000$\times$3, 500, and 50, respectively.
+The V network was a ResNet50 \cite{he2016resnet} architecture initialized on pre-trained ImageNet weights.
+During training, only the residual and fully connected layers were fine-tuned on our training data.
+The VS network used the same ResNet50 front-end but with a 30-dimensional output that was concatenated with the robot state input before passing it through three fully connected layers of size 84, 180, and 50, respectively.